-Our team is comprised of the Executive Director for Equity and Compliance (Title IX Coordinator), Deputy Coordinator(s), and members of the Grievance Process Pool, including Civil Rights Investigators (University employees not otherwise affiliated with the University beyond this role), other University officials, and employee volunteers from the University's faculty and staff.
+Our team is comprised of the Director for Equity and Compliance (Title IX Coordinator), Deputy Coordinator(s), and members of the Grievance Process Pool, including Civil Rights Investigators (University employees not otherwise affiliated with the University beyond this role), other University officials, and employee volunteers from the University's faculty and staff.
 The team receives oversight from the Dean for Compliance, Training and Development.

 The University also engages trained external contractors as deemed necessary and/or appropriate for any role in the process.